 A. About 500.
 We would like to get as many as we can before the money runs out from the National Endowment for the Humanities.
 I’m hoping we will get over 600.
 It would be beautiful if this could be the largest Latino history archive in existence.
 The only one that’s larger focuses on World War II veterans, at the University of Texas.
 We’re neck and neck with them now.
 I’m hoping!

-A. No, we have people at UTEP working on transcriptions.
+We have people at UTEP working on transcriptions.
 At the Oral History Institute.
 That’s a very complicated and time-consuming part of the process – we need to have people who know local idioms and local geography.

 Q. Are you working on the traveling exhibition?